ethan-ck/Alexandria/Biology/The Chemical Basis of Life.md

 - The mass of an atom is called the mass number, and is equal to the sum of its protons and neutrons.
 	- Protons and neutrons are assigned one mass unit each, while electrons are zero units.
 - An atom's atomic number is the number of protons.
-	- It essentially tells you the number of postively charged protons.
+	- It essentially tells you the number of positively charged protons.
 - The Atomic mass is the average of the mass numbers for these atoms
 	- To be specific, the mass of the protons and neutrons
 	- Isotopes are atoms of the same element that differ in the amount of neutrons